 Visitors are waiting for the spring tide.

 It’s open from 9 am to 7 pm from Easter until the end of September and the rest of the year from 10 am to 6 pm.
-Only closed on Christmas Day the 25.12. and New Year 1.1.
+Only closed on Christmas Day, the 25.12. and New Year 1.1.

 - Closed on 1st January, 1st May and 25th December

-- 2nd May until 31st August from 9 am to 7 pm, last admission one hour before
+- 2nd May until 31st August from 9 am to 7 pm; last admission one hour before

-- 1st September until 30th April 9.30 am to 6 pm, last admission one hour before
+- 1st September until 30th April, 9.30 am to 6 pm, last admission one hour before

-- Exceptions: During July and August, also open from 7.30 pm until 11 pm except Sunday with a special program and illumination.
+- Exceptions: During July and August, also open from 7.30 pm until 11 pm except Sundays with a special program and illumination.
 An additional or combined ticket is necessary for it.
 Roughly four evenings each year during spring tide in the evening open at least until 10 pm

 Peak Season and Crowds